Thursday, February 9, 2023

 Listing Broker

-I show a lot of houses, and over the decades I can’t even count how many homes I’ve shown my buyer clients.
+I show a lot of Sequim homes, and over the decades I can’t even count how many homes I’ve shown my buyer clients.
 That means I interact with a lot of listing brokers, because I’m scheduling showings, discussing features, getting questions answered, emailing and texting with them, and working with those brokers when I submit offers on their listings.

 Recently, I almost submitted an offer on a listing for one of my buyers from California.
-This true story should help you as a buyer understand how important it is to do some basic due diligence before you even make an offer.
+This true story should help you as a buyer understand how important it is to do some fundamental due diligence before you even make an offer.
 And this true story is also a lesson for sellers who have no idea how their own listing agent is making a mess of things.

 To keep things diplomatic, I won’t mention where this home is located or who the listing broker is, and I’ll vary the information slightly so no one can try to trace this listing in the MLS.
 Those details are not important in this story.
 What is important is the critical nature of a buyer doing their due diligence, and secondly how a real estate broker’s behavior can negatively impact buyers and sellers.

 The home is a nice two story close to a beach, and probably doesn’t sit more than 10 feet above sea level.
-There are a number of homes along the beach, and in the rainy season there is quite a bit of water that drains down the steep hillside into the bay.
+There are a number of homes along the beach, and in the rainy season there is quite a bit of water that drains down the steep hillside behind the homes into the bay.

-When the sun is out and you’re enjoying yourself with your buyer’s broker out looking at homes, when you’re standing in front of the home, you feel like you’re experiencing a slice of Heaven.
+When the sun is out and you’re enjoying yourself with your buyer’s broker out looking at homes, and you’re standing in front of the home, you feel like you’re experiencing a slice of Heaven.
 Does it get any better than this?
 You can imagine retiring here and this home seems like the ideal forever home for you and your spouse.

 Caveat Emptor!

-Listing Brokers still believe in “Caveat Emptor,” which you probably know is latin for “Buyer Beware.”
+Many listing Brokers still believe in “Caveat Emptor,” which you probably know is latin for “Buyer Beware.”
 Of course, they would never admit this, but I’m telling you as a buyer’s agent for many years, there’s no question the rule for the listing brokers is buyer beware.
 Not all, but the vast majority will NOT reveal critical negative information about a listing to the buyer or to the buyer’s broker.
 You say, “How do you know that Chuck?
 Can you prove it?,” and my answer would be, “How much time do you have for true stories?”
-If you think I harp on the critical nature of a buyer finding and retaining an educated, competent, loyal, and professional buyer’s agent, this is why.
+If you think I harp on the critical nature of a buyer finding and retaining an educated, competent, loyal, and professional buyer’s agent, this is one of many reasons why.

 My buyer and I enjoyed looking at this gorgeous home, and it was practically love at first site, not only for the home, but for the neighborhood and the path to the beach.
 The sun was out, and it was about 75 degrees.
 If there ever was a home and location that tempted a buyer to quickly submit an offer, this was it.

 As my client and I stood there looking at the Bay barely 300 feet away at high tide and perhaps only 10 feet above sea level, and as we noticed what is apparently a drainage creek running down the steep slope behind the home to the Bay, we looked at each other and said, “Hmm.
 Does this property ever flood, or is it at risk for flooding from storms, or could the water come over the top of that low dyke on the beach at high tide in a storm, or is there a legitimate tsunami threat right here on the beach?”
+All reasonable questions, right?

 Ask The Right Questions!